alex-whan-401-advanced-javascript/resty/README.md

 - When the form is filled out, and the button is clicked, display the URL and the method chosen

 ### Phase 2: Testing and Deployment

+- User enters an API URL, chooses a REST Method and clicks the “Go” button to send a request
+- Application fetches data from the URL given, with the method specified
+- Application will retrieve data from the API
+- Displays the response headers and results separately in “pretty printed” JSON format for readability

 ### Phase 3: State and Props